mtumilowicz/helm-workshop/README.md

   * If you declare two templates with the same name, whichever one is loaded last will be the one used
   * Because templates in subcharts are compiled together with top-level templates, you should be careful to name your templates with chart-specific names
     * One popular naming convention is to prefix each defined template with the name of the chart: {{ define "mychart.labels" }}
-  * Most files in templates/ are treated as if they contain Kubernetes manifests
-  * But files whose name begins with an underscore (_) are assumed to not have a manifest inside
-    * These files are used to store partials and helpers
-    * _helpers.tpl
   * define action allows us to create a named template inside of a template file
     ```aidl
   {{ define "MY.NAME" }}